ksugio/MaterInfo/README.md

 # Run on Windows

-Download and install Docker Desktop for Windows from [site](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe)
+Download and install Docker Desktop for Windows from [site](https://www.docker.com/products/docker-desktop/).

 Access [https://github.com/ksugio/MaterInfo](https://github.com/ksugio/MaterInfo)
-and Download the source code using [Code] - [Download ZIP] and extract it to an appropriate location.
+and download the source code using [Code] - [Download ZIP] and extract it to an appropriate location.
-Launch a command prompt, move to the extracted folder including compose.yaml, and use the following command to create and start a container.
+Launch a command prompt, move to the extracted folder including compose.yaml, and use the following command to create and start a Docker container.
 ```
 docker compose up -d
 ```